 These yummy treats definitely qualify for easy gluten-free living.

-1 Cup Certified Gluten-free Rolled Oats (I used Bob’s Red Mill this time)
+- 1 Cup Certified Gluten-free Rolled Oats (like Bob's Red Mill)

 Preheat oven to 325 degrees F.

 Cream butter, margarine or shortening in mixer.

 Add sugar, then egg and vanilla.
 Beat well after each addition.